 The ¥2,000 (nisen-en) note features Shureimon, the gate of Shuri Castle in Okinawa Prefecture.
 The note was issued to commemorate the G8 summit in Okinawa in July 2000.

 New ¥1,000, ¥5,000 and ¥10,000 notes were issued in November, 2004.
-The old notes (left) will remain in circulation for about two years.
+The old notes (left) remained in circulation for about two years.
 The ¥1,000 note features world-renowned bacteriologist Noguchi Hideyo; the ¥5,000 note has Higuchi Ichiyo, one of Japan's earliest feminist novelists (below); the ¥10,000 notes keeps Fukuzawa Yukichi.
 All three notes incorporate the latest in anti-forgery design.

 New 5,000-yen note